 Avram Mlotek is a rabbi, cantor, writer and actor.
 In 2015, he co-founded Base and served as the rabbi for Base MNHTN until 2021.
-He also serves as Director of Spiritual Life for the Base Movement at large and as the inaugural rabbi-in-residence at the Marlene Meyerson JCC Manhattan.
+He also served as Director of Spiritual Life for the Base Movement at large from 2020-2022.

 In May 2015, Avram was listed as one of America's “Most Inspiring Rabbis” by The Jewish Daily Forward.
 In 2012, The New York Jewish Week selected him as a “leading innovator in Jewish life today,” as part of their “36 Under 36” section.